mx-2/3d-fix/ELEX/README.md

 #####What is fixed:
 - Shadows from sun
 - Point lights
-- Sky
+- Sky and moon
-- Most decals (approximate fix)
+- Some decals (approximate fix)
 - Volumetric fog and light shafts

 #####What is not fixed yet:
-- Some decals
+- Some other decals
 - HUD
+- Specular Highlights
+- Smoke and water splash
 - ...

 #####Installation: